PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:45:12
+Last updated: 2024-04-11 08:46:23
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby